Best Cave Diving Destinations - Bluewater Dive Travel

 Exploring Orda is not for the faint-hearted, but the rewards are more than worth the challenge.
 Near-freezing water temperatures, minimal surface facilities, and a long trek 230 feet (70m) down a wooden staircase to the entrance don't detract from the stunning world that awaits below the surface.
 Huge white tunnels, vertical rock cracks, archways and windows in the walls, air chambers, and boulder fields create one of the most unique and spectacular cave dives in the world.

-The water temperature in Orda Cave is constant year-round, however, conditions on the surface can be harsh during the winter.
-There is accommodation on-site with heated rooms and hot showers, and porters are available to carry equipment down to the entry point.
+The water temperature in Orda Cave is constant year-round; however, conditions on the surface can be harsh during the winter.
+Accommodation is available on-site with heated rooms and hot showers, and porters are available to carry equipment down to the entry point.

-The get to Orda, divers will need to fly internationally to Domodedovo Moscow Airport (DME) and then take a domestic flight to Perm International Airport (PEE).
+To get to Orda, divers must fly internationally to Domodedovo Moscow Airport (DME) and then take a domestic flight to Perm International Airport (PEE).
 Orda village is a 2-hour drive south of Perm, and the cave site is 1 mile (1.5km) outside the village.

 Temperature: 41oF (5oC) year-round.